-From simple, instinctive line drawings to creative masterpieces, this page is a small collection of the many artworks Jeremy has created over the years.
-Jeremy is a biologist and author of books explaining the human condition but he is also a naturally talented and self-taught artist, designer and poet!
-Jeremy grew up in the sheltered environment of the Australian bush and his love of nature, our soul’s true instinctive world, fuels his creativity which in turn helps to preserve his soul.
+From simple, instinctive line drawings to visual masterpieces, this page is a small collection of the many artworks Jeremy has created over the years and describes where his creativity comes from.
+Jeremy is a biologist and naturalist, and the author of books, essays and videos explaining the human condition, but he is also a naturally talented and self-taught artist, designer and poet!
+Jeremy grew up in the sheltered environment of the Australian bush (you can read more about Jeremy’s background in his Biographical Profile) and his love of nature, our soul’s true instinctive world, fuels his creativity which in turn helps to preserve his soul.
 He has a truly unresigned, imaginative, enthusiastic, innocent approach to life (some of his school reports describe him as being ‘filled with a great zest for life’) which goes hand in hand with his selfless love for humanity and the determination that enabled him to get to the bottom of the problem of the human condition, humans’ contradictory nature, why we are capable of such great love and empathy on the one hand but are so ruthlessly competitive and selfish on the other.

 Jeremy’s time is never idle, he spends most of his days (and quite often nights) writing about the human condition, but on the rare occasions he is not working (and having no interest in the mind-numbing, artificial distractions of our resigned world—he can’t even type or text and he rarely watches films; as a young man, when he went to see Gone with the Wind at the cinema he had to get up and walk out because he was so upset by the main character, Scarlett O’Hara, using people to get what she wanted) he is thinking about a human-condition-free future for the human race, or creating useful tools for, and beautiful unpretentious, natural works of art to adorn, that wonderful new world.